inspursoft/board/docs/installation_guide.md

 ## Prerequisites for the target host
 Board is deployed as several Docker containers, and, therefore, can be deployed on any Linux distribution that supports Docker.
 The target host requires Python, Docker, and Docker Compose to be installed.
-* Python should be version `2.7 or higher`.
+* Python should be version 2.7 or higher.
 Note that you may have to install Python on Linux distributions (Gentoo, Arch) that do not come with a Python interpreter installed by default
-* Docker engine should be version `17.0 or higher`.
+* Docker engine should be version 1.11.2 or higher.
 For installation instructions, please refer to: https://docs.docker.com/engine/installation/
-* Docker Compose needs to be version `1.7.1 or higher`.
+* Docker Compose needs to be version 1.7.1 or higher.
 For installation instructions, please refer to: https://docs.docker.com/compose/install/

 ## Installation Steps

-Board has provided two installation methods since `version 3.0`.
-It is recommended to use the first way to get some additional functions of Board.

-1. Install with Adminserver `(recommend)` `(Only available in x86 now)`
-  - Download the installer and extract it to `/data/board`;
-  - Run **install.sh pre-env.tar.gz** to install and start Adminserver;
-  - Access Adminserver on **http://your-IP:8082** in browser and follow the guidelines;
-  - Apply after completing the configuration.
-2. Normal installation
+The installation steps boil down to the following

-  - Download the installer;
+1. Download the installer;
-  - Configure **board.cfg**;
+2. Configure **board.cfg**;
-  - Run **install-arm.sh** to install and start Board;
+3. Run **install.sh** to install and start Board;
 Note: If you need prepare Kubernetes and Registry environment, please refer to the appendix part.

 #### Downloading the installer: